TheCandidStartup/TheCandidStartup.github.io/_drafts/one-year-anniversary.md

 ## Users

-I found the best way to understand changes in the number of visits to the blog, is to look at the metrics quarter by quarter.
+I found the best way to understand changes in the number of visits to the blog is to look at the metrics quarter by quarter.

 ### Q1 (September 6th 2022 - December 5th 2022)